hanezu/hanezu.github.io/_posts/2017-02-27-personalize-blog-website-by-jekyll.md

 Sometimes I come across a good idea and would like to write a blog about it, [like an obscure mistake in programming]({{ site.baseurl }}{% post_url 2017-06-01-Counterexample-of-Abusing-Simultaneous-Assignments-in-Python %}).

-Other time I would start a great project (might not finish ever) and record how I solve some the problems (or what I cannot solve) along the way.
+Other time I would start a great project (might not finish ever) and record how I solve some problems (or what I cannot solve) along the way.

 However, more often, I only have a fraction of idea, but I want to record it to somewhere.
 For some I would preferably write to a public area (why?
-I don't know), but certainly not twitter.
+I don't know), but certainly not on Twitter.

 So probably I should tweet on my website.